Statewide Health Standards

 Revised MCLs and HALs

-Revisions to these EPA standards affect both the groundwater MSC for a substance as well as the soil-to-groundwater numeric value, which is based on the groundwater MSC and is used to calculate the statewide health MSC for soils.
-The following revision to the 2012 edition of the Drinking Water Standards and Health Advisories, (EPA Publication 822-S-12-001) impacts the MSCs:
+Additions and revisions to EPA’s Maximum Contaminant Levels (MCLs) or Lifetime Health Advisory Levels (HALs) affect both the groundwater MSC for a substance as well as the soil-to-groundwater numeric value, which is based on the groundwater MSC.
+The following additions to the Drinking Water Standards and Health Advisories, most recently updated in 2018 (EPA Publication 822-S-12-001), impacts the MSCs:

 These tables present the revised statewide health standards that were published August 27, 2016 in the Pennsylvania Bulletin.
 These standards became effective on that date.
 Any final report or remedial action completion report using the statewide health standard that is submitted on or after August 27, 2016 must demonstrate attainment of the standards in these tables in order to receive the liability relief afforded by Act 2.